scalar-labs/scalardb/docs/api-guide.md

 boolean isNull = result.isNull("<COLUMN_NAME>");
 ```

-For more details, see the Javadoc for [`Result`](https://javadoc.io/static/com.scalar-labs/scalardb/3.10.1/com/scalar/db/api/Result.html).
+For more details, see the `Result` page in the [Javadoc](https://javadoc.io/doc/com.scalar-labs/scalardb/latest/index.html) of the version of ScalarDB that you're using.

 ##### Execute `Get` by using a secondary index